coolsd/yiimp-1/README.md

 # yiimp
 Install script for yiimp on Ubuntu 16.04

-Before running this script make sure you are on a fresh server and running as a user.
-Do not run this script under root!
+While I did add some server security to the script, it is every server owners responsibility to fully secure their own servers.
+After the installation you will still need to customize your serverconfig.php file to your liking, add your API keys, and build/add your coins to the control panel.

+There will be several wallets already in yiimp.
+These have nothing to do with the installation script and are from the database import from the yiimp github.

+If you need further assistance we have a small but growing discord channel at https://discord.gg/uQ5wdTC

+*****Do not run the script as root*****

-This script has an interactive begining and will ask for the following information:
+This script has an interactive beginning and will ask for the following information:

-1. Your time zone
+Your time zone
-2. Server Name - IMPORTANT - You must already have your domain name pointed to your server before running the script or else the SSL install will fail!
-3. Server IP for hosts file update
+Server Name
-4. Support Email Address
+Support Email Address
-5. Server Admin Email Address
+Server Admin Email Address
-6. If you would like fail2ban installed
+If you would like fail2ban installed
-7. Send test email from server
+If you would like to have SSL (LetsEncrypt) installed - Your domain must be pointed to your server prior to running the script or SSL will fail to install.
+New custom location for yiimp admin login.

 Once those questions are answered the script will then be fully automated for the rest of the install.

-1. The script will update your hosts file with server ip and server name.
-2. Disable and remove AppAromor
-3. Update and Upgrade Ubuntu Packages
+.
+Update and Upgrade Ubuntu Packages
-4. Install Aptitude
+.
+Install Aptitude
-5. Install and configure Nginx
+.
+Install and configure Nginx
-6. Install MariaDB with random root password
+.
+Install MariaDB with random root password
-7. Install php7
+.
+Install php7
-8. Install various dev packages required for building blocknotify and stratum
+.
+Install various dev packages required for building blocknotify and stratum .
+Install SendMail
-9. Install SendMail
-10. Install Fail2Ban if selected
+.
+Install Fail2Ban if selected
-11. Install and configur phpmyadmin with random password for phpmyadmin user
-13. Clone yiimp build packages, create directory structure, set file permissions, and more
-14. Update server clock
+.
+Install and configur phpmyadmin with random password for phpmyadmin user .
+Clone yiimp build packages, create directory structure, set file permissions, and more .
+Update server clock
-15. Install LetsEncrypt
+.
+Install LetsEncrypt if selected
-16. Create yiimp database, create 2 users with random passwords - passwords saved in ~/.my.cnf
-17. Import the sql dumps from yiimp
+.
+Create yiimp database, create 2 users with random passwords - passwords saved in ~/.my.cnf .
+Import the sql dumps from yiimp
-18. Create base yiimp serverconfig.php file to get you going
-19. Updates all directory permissions
+.
+Create base yiimp serverconfig.php file to get you going .
+Updates all directory permissions

 This install script will get you 95% ready to go with yiimp.
 There are a few things you need to do after the main install is finished.